Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your doctor may give you both types of treatment.
+There are 2 main types of radiation therapy.
+Your doctor may give you both types of therapy.
+They include:

 Linear accelerator.
-Instead of delivering many beams at once, this machine moves around the head to deliver radiation to the tumor from different angles.
+Instead of delivering many beams at once, this machine moves around the head to send radiation to the tumor from different angles.

 You'll have imaging tests to see if the cancer has spread to other parts of your brain and your spinal cord.
 If the cancer has spread, you may have radiation to your whole brain and spinal cord.

-Brachytherapy involves inserting radioactive seeds or pellets directly into or near the tumor either through inserted tubes or during open craniotomy for surgery.
-The radiation they give off travels a very short distance, so it affects the tumor with very little effect on surrounding tissue.
-This technique may be used with external radiation to provide a high dose of radiation at the tumor site, while the external radiation treats nearby areas with a lower dose.
+Brachytherapy is done by inserting radioactive seeds or pellets into or near the tumor.
+This is done either through tiny tubes or during a surgery.
+The radiation they give off travels a very short distance.
+This helps make sure it affects the tumor with very little effect on nearby brain tissue.
+This method may be used to send a high dose of radiation at the tumor site while EBRT treats nearby areas with a lower dose.